 The Northern Highlands Benefice (NHB) is a group of four Episcopal churches in the Episcopal Diocese of Eau Claire.
-We share leadership with Father Dave Bauer, and Deacon Marlene Hogue.
+Currently, we share leadership with Father Dave Bauer, Pastor Terry Stratton, (retired ELCA Lutheran Church), Deacon Marlene Hogue, and Deacon Bramwell Richards.
 Each parish maintains their own Vestry, property, and finances, while sharing in oversight of the Benefice.
 Two parishioners from each church serve on the Benefice Board.
 Our four churches come together throughout the year to worship, support each other in our life of faith, share in events and care for our surrounding communities.

 Serving on the Vestry of Northern Highlands Benefice

 Serving on the Vestry of Grace Church

 Craig Fowler, Jr. Warden